UnknownMonke/pathfinding/README.md

 The algorithm will take that into account when finding the shortest path from start to end.

-The path resulution is animated to see the explore tiles as well as path reconstruction.
+The path resolution is animated to see the explore tiles as well as path reconstruction.